AndreRudolph/impulsephp-doc/docs/server/responses.md

 redirects, file downloads and even importing scripts and stylesheets on the fly.

 <h4><a id="redirects">Redirects</a></h4>
-Redirects can be achieved by either returning them directly in controllers or by adding them to the
+Redirects can be created by returning them directly in controllers
-<span class="code-hint">ResponseQueue</span>.

 <pre class="imp-code code-white language-php">
 <code class="language-php"><?php